pow-auth/pow_assent/README.md

 The template can be generated and modified to use your Gettext module with `mix pow.extension.phoenix.gen.templates --extension PowAssent`

-For flash messages, you can add it to your Pow messages module:
+For flash messages, you should add them to your `Pow.Phoenix.Messages` module the same way as all Pow extension flash messages:

 ```elixir
 defmodule MyAppWeb.Pow.Messages do